SJTU-ECTL/TFASC/TFASC main program/readme.md

 ## Important Notes

 - Currently this program only includes the Dynamic Approximation (DA) method proposed in [1] as the best one among all the 3 proposed methods.
 Later on we will add the remaining proposed Perturbation method (PER) and the Degree-Precision Scanning (DPS) method here.
 - Since the program requires the EDA tools [ABC](http://people.eecs.berkeley.edu/~alanmi/abc/) and [MVSIS](https://ptolemy.berkeley.edu/projects/embedded/mvsis/), please download the appropriate executable files or compile the source codes in your OS.
-Make sure to put the executable files of both ABC and MVSIS into `./tool_dir/`.
+Make sure to put the executable files of both ABC and MVSIS into `<program_dir>/tool_dir/`, where `<program_dir>` is the directory containing this program.
 For ABC, also put the script `abc.rc` in this directory.
 - This program also calls some PERL scripts for text parsing purpose.
 Therefore, please make sure PERL is installed on your OS.
+- In the following part, we assume the user is at the <program_dir> directory to describe the commands.

 ## Requirements